 The Public Defender of Georgiaexpressed concerns over the lack of access to sexual and reproductive health services in Abkhazia and the continuing negative consequences of the complete ban on abortion introduced in 2016.
 According to her, this situation contributed to illegal abortions, which endangers women’s health and lives.

-At the time of finalizing the present report, the international community hadno access to South Ossetia to provide assistance to the populations.According to the Government of Georgia, authorities in control in South Ossetia removed medicines of Georgian production from pharmacies, and patients and medical emergency vehicles from Akhalgori continued to experience difficulties in crossing the Administrative Boundary Line.
+At the time of finalizing the present report, the international community was refused access to South Ossetia to provide assistance to the populations.According to the Government of Georgia, authorities in control in South Ossetia removed medicines of Georgian production from pharmacies, and patients and medical emergency vehicles from Akhalgori continued to experience difficulties in crossing the Administrative Boundary Line.

 Right to education